 A similar stone wall was built by SCS volunteers around the society’s canoe store garden in Coed Gwilym Park, Clydach.
 Near the canoe store, work continues to create access to the planned new slipway for trailable boats.
 This project should be completed in 2022.

 Dredging of the section of the canal from Coed Gwilym Park south to Pont John Bridge is now being undertaken by Glandwr Cymru contractors while towpath resurfacing continues alongside the canal in Trebanos and Clydach.
 Three new towpath benches have been erected by SCS volunteers near Trebanos Locks.

 All the foregoing improvements will enhance the canal environment for the existing canoe and paddleboard hire project, which had a tremendous season in the summer of 2021.

 In 2021 SCS purchased a derelict commercial building in Clydach overlooking the canal.
 The building will be renovated with a new pitched roof and it will become the Clydach Canal Centre.
 Structural and topographical surveys have been commissioned and the adjacent land has been cleared.
 A mural depicting a canal barge, a bridge and horse will be painted on the boundary wall.

-The vision of joining up the Neath, Tennant and Swansea canals to form a 35-mile waterway is actively promoted by the Swansea Bay Inland Waterway Partnership which meets each quarter.
-Members from CRT, IWA, Natural Resources Wales, SCS and all interested stakeholders can attend the meetings which are currently held online.
+The long-term vision of joining up the Swansea, Neath and Tennant canals through the Tawe River Navigation to form a 35-mile waterway is actively promoted by the Swansea Bay Inland Waterway Partnership.